 Hair loss is an observable clinical symptom in some cases.
 So which vitamin deficiencies can cause hair loss?
 In this article, you’ll learn:

 Iron is a core component of haemoglobin, a red blood cell protein that carries oxygen around the body.
 Iron deficiency can reduce the amount of haemoglobin in the blood.
-This is known as anaemia.
+This is known as iron deficiency anemia.

-When you’re anaemic, your body prioritises oxygen delivery to your essential organs.
+When you’re anemic, your body prioritises oxygen delivery to your essential organs.
 That means your hair follicles don’t always get the oxygen and nutrients they need to produce healthy hair.